Confessions of a Gay Art Director

 IN was what you might call a “start-up.”
 It didn’t exist as a magazine—only as an idea.
 Its creation fell to me.
 I didn’t trust myself to handle both editor and creative director roles, so I set out to find an editor.

 There’s a mythology that grows around people and publications—and IN has its myths.
-For the record, this is a recollection based on facts.
+For the record, this is a recollection based on facts, as I see them.

 JV was a good editor.
 And an alcoholic.
 I had to take him across the street to the gay bar, Gold Coast, and get him plastered just to get his creative juices flowing.
 They did flow—sometimes like a river, sometimes like a fire hose.